qgis/QGIS-Enhancement-Proposals/QEP-auxiliary-storage.rst

 in a layer.
 Such auxiliary data are data used mostly for the needs of QGIS (symbology) and have no real interest in being stored with the native raw geospatial data.

+The need arises from the restrictions existing in the manual placement of labels.
+Manual placement of labels are possible in QGIS by setting some labeling properties (X and Y position, and rotation angle optionaly) as being "data-defined", meaning that values come from a column (or an expression).
-With the current (2.11) version of QGIS, adding "side" data to a vector layer requires either to add new columns to the souce layer or, when not possible or not desirable, to store these data in a new vector layer and form a join between the source layer and the "secondary" layer.
-Synchronization between the two layers is then not easy to maintain.
+But setting this up on an existing layer requires either to add new columns to the source layer, while it is not always possible or desirable.
+Creating another table and using join to it is possible but the synchronisation between the two tables is not possible, leading to a solution not satisfactory.

 We propose here a more integrated solution where the creation of auxiliary columns or layers are brought more transparently to the user by storing them in a global registry carried by the